 ===== CHANGE =====

-5.10 Support for encrypted and high-value content
+5.10 Support for DRM protected, encrypted and high-value content

 5.10.1 Description

 Content is increasingly encrypted for distribution for different reasons, e.g. Content Protection, Conditional Access, or integrity of playback.
 The management of keys for different use cases is a prime concern.
 Examples include scalable access to keys, secure storage of keys, key availabilities.
 It is envisioned that an MNO can provide key management and/or key distribution services for content providers.
 In particular, providing scalable and secure key management within 5GMS for multiple different devices needs further study.